Column-Randomized Linear Programs: Performance Guarantees and Applications: Statistically-Dependent Columns

+We close this section by now proving Theorem~\ref{thm:main_dependent_columns}.
 Before we can prove Theorem~\ref{thm:main_dependent_columns}, we need to establish two auxiliary results.
 The first result is the analog of Lemma~\ref{lemma:averaged_point_and_distance} for a collection of possibly dependent random variables, formulated in terms of forest complexity.

 \begin{lemma} Let $\wb_1,\wb_2,\ldots,\wb_K$ be $K$ random vectors with same distribution.
 Let $G$ be the dependency graph of $\wb_1,\wb_2,\ldots,\wb_K$.
 In addition, assume $\| \wb_k\|_2 \leq C$ for $k = 1,\ldots,K$.
 Let $\bar{\wb} = (1/K) \cdot \sum_{k=1}^K \wb_k$.
 Then for any $\delta \in (0,1)$, we have, with probability at least $1 - \delta$,